grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/06 Test Run Metrics.md

 ---
 title: 'Test Run Metrics'
 excerpt: ''
-draft: 'true'
 ---

+For a detailed explanation and reference of all metrics, refer to the [Metrics docs](/using-k6/metrics).

 ## List metrics

 Returns all metrics within a specified test run.
-The test run ids are available in the `test_run_ids` field in response from Read Test or from `id` field in response from Start Test Run endpoint.
+You can get test-run ids from the `test_run_ids` field in responses from the Read Test endpoint, or from the `id` field in the response from the Start Test Run endpoint.

-Note that k6 cloud may store multiple (sub)metrics for each metric generated in the k6 script.
-For example, when sending an HTTP request within the script, k6 cloud will store `http_req_duration`, `http_req_blocked`, `http_req_connecting` and other metrics for that particular endpoint.
+Note that k6 Cloud might store multiple (sub)metrics for each metric generated in the k6 script.
+For example, when sending an HTTP request within the script, k6 cloud stores `http_req_duration`, `http_req_blocked`, `http_req_connecting` and other metrics for that particular endpoint.
-Differing HTTP methods and statuses are all grouped as separate metrics. (e.g. same URL produces multiple metrics if k6 detects statuses such as 200, 400 etc).
+Differing HTTP methods and statuses are all grouped as separate metrics.
+(The same URL produces multiple metrics if k6 detects statuses such as 200, 400 etc).

 Some of the fields contained in the response are: